Laeri/powernotd/README.md

 This project was created to learn Rust and I needed desktop notifications after switching to the Arch operating system with the Hyprland display manager.

+## Who may use this
+If you use a minimal linux distribution and you do not have a full desktop environment configured but you use only a window manager such as i3, awesome, bspwm, hyprland, sway, ...
+A desktop environment usually has some kind of battery notification service integrated whereas a window manager usually doesn't.
+When I switched to Arch using Hyprland I needed such a notification service and therefore created this project.

 ## Prerequisites

 For powernotd to work you will need a Linux/Unix operating system that has the following files present: